 Simple English definitions for legal terms

-Read a random definition: fixed-return dividend
+Read a random definition: regular course of business

 A procedural presumption is a legal inference or assumption that a fact exists, based on the known or proven existence of some other fact or group of facts.
 It is a rule of evidence that calls for a certain result in a given case unless the adversely affected party overcomes it with other evidence.
 This shifts the burden of production or persuasion to the opposing party, who can then attempt to overcome the presumption.